 From there, we looked at clinical research to determine if BodyTite works.
 We also looked at possible side effects and the recovery time after the procedure.
 Then, we condensed all of the information into this report that tells you exactly what you need to know before you schedule a BodyTite procedure.

 BodyTite is a tool used for performing radiofrequency assisted liposuction.
-It’s meant for people who want to get rid of fat in specific areas of their bodies.
+It’s for people who want to get rid of fat in specific areas of their bodies.
 Not only does it suck out fat like traditional liposuction, but it is also supposed to melt fat tissue and work with blood vessels to achieve a smoother, tighter look.
-It can be used to tighten up any area of the body that has excess fat, including:
+It is useful for tightening up any area of the body that has excess fat, including:

 How Does Radiofrequency Assisted Liposuction Work?

-Radio frequency assisted liposuction is a combination of radio frequency therapy and liposuction, so it’s important to get an understanding of liposuction first.
-According to Medical News Today, liposuction is a cosmetic procedure that a doctor performs while the patient is under general anesthesia.
-It is not meant for weight loss, but to help people get rid of deposits of fat from certain areas of the body.
+Radiofrequency assisted liposuction is a combination of radiofrequency therapy and liposuction, according to Aesthetic Plastic Surgery.
+Liposuction is a cosmetic procedure that a doctor performs while the patient is under general anesthesia.
+It is not for weight loss, but to help people get rid of deposits of fat from specific areas of the body, though it can be used in obese patients, per Aesthetic Plastic Surgery.

 The procedure can take up to four hours to complete.
-Once you are anesthetized, the surgeon will insert a tube under the skin to suck out fat cells.
-Although liposuction removes fat cells, it is not a weight loss procedure.
-In fact, to get liposuction, you usually have to be within about 30% of the ideal weight for your height and frame.
-In addition, your skin has to be elastic enough to withstand the procedure and snap back into place.
+Once you are under anesthesia, the surgeon will insert a tube under the skin to suck out fat cells.
+Although liposuction removes fat cells, it is not a weight-loss procedure.
+To get liposuction, you usually have to be within about 30% of the ideal weight for your height and frame.
+Also, your skin has to be elastic enough to withstand the procedure and snap back into place.

-Even though liposuction removes fat cells, it’s still possible to gain weight after the procedure, WebMD says.
+Even though liposuction removes fat cells, it’s still possible to gain weight after the procedure.
 If you don’t lead a healthy lifestyle, the remaining cells can expand and cause you to be overweight.

-With BodyTite, the surgeon still inserts a tube under the skin to remove fat cells, but also uses electrodes to deliver radiofrequency energy to the area.
-The energy supposedly heats up the adipose tissue, causing them to liquify.
+With BodyTite, the surgeon still inserts a tube under the skin to remove fat cells and uses electrodes to deliver radiofrequency energy to the area, according to Medical Devices: Evidence and Research.
+The energy supposedly heats the adipose tissue, causing them to liquefy.
 Proponents of BodyTite say this makes the tissue easier to remove.

 Radiofrequency, as you may have guessed, is radio waves.
 There isn’t a standardized definition of radio frequency, so depending on the source you’re viewing, the upper and lower limits of the range vary.